Essential Tools for Freelancing Productivity

 Pro Tip: Use a touch pen on mobile for better ergonomics.

 b.
-Zoho Notebook (Free, Easy) — Clean UI, good for multimedia notes.
+Zoho Notebook (Free, Easy) — Clean UI, suitable for multimedia notes.
 Mobile-friendly.

-• Use simple tags and consistent naming.
+Use simple tags and consistent naming.
 If you don't have a system, you won’t find it later.
-Use client or project name, dates, etc., to name files and folders.
+Use client or project names, dates, etc., to name files and folders.

 a.
 Google Docs (Free, Easy) — Real-time collaboration, cloud-based, works very well on mobile.